 Eat your veggies!

-Although their diet consists mostly of meat, dogs need fiber to be able to properly digest their food.
-That’s why a well balanced diet for dogs also includes some veggies.
-Grass is a tasty way to get fiber in.
-Even if your dog gets his greens with his food already, he might just eat grass because he likes it as an afternoon snack.
+Although their diet consists mainly of meat, dogs need fibre to digest their food correctly.
+That’s why a well-balanced diet for dogs also includes some veggies.
+The grass is a tasty way to get fibre in.
+Even if your dog gets his greens with his food already, he might eat grass because he likes it as an afternoon snack.

 It’s all in the head

-Your pooch might eat grass because of a psychological reason.
+Your pup might eat grass because of psychological reasons.
 We’ve discussed Pica in a previous article about dogs eating rocks.
-It’s a disorder where dogs eat non-food items, often seen with dogs that have been malnourished in the past.
+It’s a disorder where dogs eat non-food items, often seen with dogs that have been malnourished.

 Another reason could be that your pet is bored or feeling anxious.
 It’s a bit like people who are emotional eaters or nervously bite their nails.
-You can help by giving your dog more toys, longer walks and more attention in general.
-If you work long days, it might be interesting to bring your dog to doggy daycare or hire a dogwalker.
+You can help by giving your dog more toys, longer walks, and more attention in general.
+If you work long days, bringing your dog to doggy daycare or hiring a dogwalker might be interesting.

-If your dog eats a lot of grass and seems obsessed with it, he might suffer from an obsessive compulsive disorder.
-In this case you should consult a vet or behavioural therapist.
+If your dog eats a lot of grass and seems obsessed with it, he might have an obsessive-compulsive disorder.
+In this case, you should consult a vet or behavioural therapist.

-It’s perfectly normal for your dog to eat grass and it causes no harm.
+It’s perfectly normal for your dog to eat grass, and it causes no harm.
 He might even benefit from it!
-Just make sure you don’t treat your grass with pesticides or other chemicals as they might make your dog sick.
+Ensure you don’t treat your grass with pesticides or other chemicals which might make your dog sick.